Unity Center to Open New Withdrawal Management Service in Spring of 2024

 • Referrals for follow-up care within the community for treatment services

 Unity Center’s staff has extensive experience in trauma-informed care, verbal de-escalation and recovery-focused treatment planning.
-The new service will provide easily accessible and safe care to assist patients suffering from mental health and substance-related crises.
+The new center will provide easily accessible and safe care to assist patients suffering from mental health and substance-related crises.

-• Access to medical care and public insurance resources when appropriate
+• Access to medical care and public insurance resources when appropriate.

-• Resources needed to achieve personal goals related to substance use and recovery
+• Resources needed to achieve personal goals related to substance use and recovery.

 • Referrals and connection to community resources reflecting their need and desire for services.